 Assuming the irregularity of use, the average battery lifespan in a MacBook is 3-4 years.
 But this is a very approximate indicator that does not appear in the manufacturer's warranties, since it varies greatly depending on the intensity of use, the length of periods without use, and the operating conditions.

-How long is a Mac battery supposed to last?
+How long is my Mac battery supposed to last?

 - Go to System Preferences